lvzixun/Boxy-Theme/README.md

-## This repo is the contents of `Boxy Theme.sublime-package` v5.2.0.
+## This repo is the contents of `Boxy-Theme.sublime-package` v5.2.0.

-For some reason the author of Boxy Theme for Sublime Text decided to remove all his projects from Guthub. <https://github.com/ihodev/sublime-boxy> repo has been deleted along with all it's forks, thanks to Github.
-I found `Boxy Theme.sublime-package` file in my `Installed Packages` dir on MacOS and put it's contents here.
+For some reason the author of Boxy-Theme for Sublime Text decided to remove all his projects from Guthub. <https://github.com/ihodev/sublime-boxy> repo has been deleted along with all it's forks, thanks to Github.
+I found `Boxy-Theme.sublime-package` file in my `Installed Packages` dir on MacOS and put it's contents here.

 ### Links: